PRS Wind Through the Trees Dual Flanger Review

 For example, if a pedal gives you a lot of quality and the price increases as a result, we aren't going to dock many points simply because it's expensive.
 So in the case of the PRS Wind, it's priced high but has the quality to match.

+In fact, this is one of the best pedals we've ever tested, which means the high price tag is largely justified.
 While there's some subjectivity involved (because we don't know how much it costs PRS to manufacture this pedal), it helps us see if we're getting a good deal or not.
+Because of the high quality mark, the price of the PRS Wind - though high by other pedal standards - is completely fair.

 Where is the Wind Through the Trees the best fit?